Learn more about how asphalt roofing contributes to energy efficient and sustainable building practices.

 Product Category Rules

-The Asphalt Roofing Manufacturers Association (ARMA) partnered with ASTM International to develop Product Category Rules (PCR) for asphalt roofing in North America.
-The asphalt roofing PCR provides consistent methodologies for asphalt roofing manufacturers to measure and report the expected environmental impact of their products.
-This document can be accessed for free on ASTM International’s website (www.astm.org/certification).
+ARMA partnered with UL Environment to develop Product Category Rules (PCR’s) for asphalt roofing in North America.
+The asphalt roofing PCR’s provides consistent methodologies for asphalt roofing manufacturers to measure and report the expected environmental impact of their products.
+This document can be accessed for free on UL Environment’s website at the following link https://www.shopulstandards.com/ProductDetail.aspx?productId=ULE10010-11_3_S_20210524

 Environmental Product Declarations